aomlomics/FAIReSheets/README.md

 ## Run > Authentication

-When you run FAIReSheets for the first time, the following will happen:
+When you run FAIRe2NODE for the first time, the following will happen:

 1. The tool will download the authentication credentials from the Git Gist URL sent to you via email
 2. A browser window will open asking you to sign in with your Google account
-3. You'll be asked to grant permission to FAIReSheets to access your Google Sheets
+3. You'll be asked to grant permission to FAIRe2NODE to access your Google Sheets
 4. After granting permission, the tool will save a token for future use
 5. Future runs won't require reauthentication